 An abscess will usually be felt as a painful, swollen lump inside the breast, and a mother may have a high temperature.
 The abscess is a pocket of pus and is more likely to develop following painful engorgement or mastitis that wasn’t treated promptly.
 For more information about diagnosis and urgent treatment see Do I Have a Breast Abscess?

 A galactocele is a harmless, milk filled cyst.
 It is a section of a milk duct where the milky contents have gradually developed a thicker, creamier consistency like butter or oil.
 The lump feels like a smooth, round, moveable sac inside the breast.
 It is not usually painful or tender but may sometimes be uncomfortable.
 Squeezing the galactocele may cause milk to be expressed from the nipple 1.
-A diagnosis can be made by ultrasound or by taking a little sample of the contents of the cyst by fine needle aspiration.
-The cyst will disappear when breastfeeding ends.
+A diagnosis can be made by a breast ultrasound2 or by taking a little sample of the contents of the cyst by fine needle aspiration.
+Occasionally a galactocele may become infected and need draining but usually the cyst will disappear when breastfeeding ends3.

 Galactoceles are thought to be caused by the blockage of a milk duct.
 The cyst may be aspirated [drained] to avoid surgery, but will fill up again.
 It can be removed surgically under local anaesthesia without stopping breastfeeding.